google/gov-meetings-made-searchable/README.md

 #### index-meeting
-This is a container that parses Google Speech API responses and writes them to an Elastic Search index in a batch.
+This is a container that parses Google Speech API responses and writes the contents to an Elastic Search index in a batch process.